bd6981/crud/README.md

 app.listen(8080, () => console.log(`They see me rollin...on port 8080...`))
 ```

-Once we have the route defined and bodyParser enabled, we can send some POST
+Once we have the route defined and JSON parsing enabled, we can send some POST
 requests using postman.

 Postman is a great tool that I hope you use all the time.